-The Group recognises a loss allowance for expected credit losses ("ECL") on bank balances, trade and other receivables and contract assets with customers.
+The Group recognises a loss allowance for expected credit losses ("ECL") on bank balances and trade and other receivables with customers.
 The amount of expected credit losses is updated at each reporting date to reflect changes in credit risk since initial recognition.

-The Group always recognises lifetime ECL for its trade receivables and contract assets.
+The Group always recognises lifetime ECL for its trade receivables.
 The expected credit losses on these financial assets are estimated using a provision matrix based on the Group's historical credit loss experience, adjusted for factors that are specific to the debtors, general economic conditions and an assessment of both the current as well as the forecast direction of conditions at the reporting date, including time value of money where appropriate.

 For all other financial assets at amortised cost, the Group recognises lifetime ECL when there has been a significant increase in credit risk since initial recognition.
-If, on the other hand, the credit risk on the financial instrument has not increased significantly since initial recognition, the Group measures the loss allowance for that financial instrument at an amount equal to 12-month ECL.
-The assessment of whether lifetime ECL should be recognised is based on significant increases in the likelihood or risk of a default occurring since initial recognition instead of on evidence of a financial asset being credit-impaired at the reporting date or an actual default occurring.
+However, if the credit risk on the financial instrument has not increased significantly since initial recognition, the Group measures the loss allowance for that financial instrument at an amount equal to 12-month ECL.